euwbah/quintal-chord-concept/README.md

-stacked fifths can represent variations in texture in the same manner stacked octaves do, and thus utilising this hypothesis to provide a fresh perspective on how stacked fifths in chords can represent different 'levels' of the same 'color' in the same way octaves represent different 'levels' of the same 'note
+stacked fifths can represent variations in texture in the same manner stacked octaves do, and thus utilising this hypothesis to provide a fresh perspective on how stacked fifths in chords can represent different 'levels' of the same 'color' in the same way octaves represent different 'levels' of the same 'note'.